HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 - higher quality software.
 - scalability and redundancy of our mobile team.

-This finally seemed possible as the cross-platform mobile space has matured dramatically over the last two years: there were two great options to choose from, _Flutter_ and _React Native_.
+This finally seemed possible as the cross-platform mobile space dramatically matured over the last two years: there were two great options to choose from, _Flutter_ and _React Native_.

-### Why did we choose Flutter?
+### Why did we end up choosing Flutter?

-The biggest challenge we faced was the timeline within which we had to complete the switch: 5 months.
-Our native apps had 140,000 lines of code between the two platforms, so we needed to factor in development speed.
+The biggest challenge we faced was the timeline within which we had to complete the switch: just 5 short months.
+Our native apps had 140,000 lines of code between the two platforms, so we needed to factor in both the learning curve and development speed.

 _Regardless of our choice our entire team would have to..._

-1. learn a new programming language
+1. learn a new programming language and UI framework
-2. learn a new UI framework
 3. add sufficient test coverage to confidently launch the application
 4. delivery a highly secure application.

+At the end of the day, the developers called it.
+Flutter felt much more approachable and less like web a web platform than React Native.

 #### Things we liked about React: